laggy-tux/pegasus-Ti/README.md

    sudo pacman -S wget
   ```

-- open the foler on terminal(skraper)
+- open the folder on terminal(skraper)

 - now to open skraper
 ```bash